o3de/o3de.org/content/docs/contributing/to-docs/get-started.md

 As you write your docs iteratively and make changes as part of the PR process, you will cycle through the following Git operations:

-1. **`git fetch upstream`** and **`git pull upstream [main|development]`** -- Keep your branch up-to-date with the latest commits.
+1. **`git fetch upstream`** and **`git merge upstream [main|development]`** -- Keep your branch up-to-date with the latest commits.
 1. Write your docs using a text editor.
 Ensure that your docs are technically accurate and follow the [O3DE Style Guide](./style-guide/).
 1. **`git add`** -- Adds your files to local Git staging.
 Do not add *any* files that are not work you are submitting for review.
 1. **`git commit -s -m "<message>"`** --  Writes your changes to the branch history in preparation for submission. `-s` signs off DCO for your commit.
 Your initial commit message should reference the corresponding GitHub issue and provide a clear assessment of the work you did.
 1. **`git push origin <branch-name>`** -- Pushes your commit to your remote fork (_origin_).

 Repeat these steps as needed.
-When you're done writing, you should have at least one DCO signed-off commit that contains only the changes that you made.
+When you're done writing, each of your commits should have a DCO sign-off and contain only the changes that you made.
 The commits must be pushed to your remote fork.
 Later, you will submit a PR to merge your changes to the remote source.

 ### DCO sign-off your commits